Scale Construction and Development - Online Course

 - How item order effects may impact responses.

 Next, we will cover the use of exploratory factor analysis (EFA) in the scale development and revision process.
 We will focus on basic EFA analysis and the interpretation of model parameters, with an emphasis on best practices in using EFA-based information to inform scale development.
 We will also discuss common issues in EFA, such as method factors, weak factors, and highly correlated factors.
-There will be several examples with real data sets, using SPSS, SAS, R, and Mplus for the analysis.
+There will be several examples with real data sets, using SPSS, SAS, R (psych), and Mplus for the analysis.
+These include:

 - CFA models.